Taylor's law: Biology

 Taylor's 1961 paper used data from 24 papers, published between 1936 and 1960, that considered a variety of biological settings: virus lesions, macro-zooplankton, worms and symphylids in soil, insects in soil, on plants and in the air, mites on leaves, ticks on sheep and fish in the sea.; the b value lay between 1 and 3.
 Taylor proposed the power law as a general feature of the spatial distribution of these species.
 He also proposed a mechanistic hypothesis to explain this law.

 Initial attempts to explain the spatial distribution of animals had been based on approaches like Bartlett's stochastic population models and the negative binomial distribution that could result from birth–death processes.
 Taylor's explanation was based the assumption of a balanced migratory and congregatory behavior of animals.
 His hypothesis was initially qualitative, but as it evolved it became semi-quantitative and was supported by simulations.

 Many alternative hypotheses for the power law have been advanced.
 Hanski proposed a random walk model, modulated by the presumed multiplicative effect of reproduction.
 Hanski's model predicted that the power law exponent would be constrained to range closely about the value of 2, which seemed inconsistent with many reported values.

 Anderson et al formulated a simple stochastic birth, death, immigration and emigration model that yielded a quadratic variance function.
 As a response to this model Taylor argued that such a Markov process would predict that the power law exponent would vary considerably between replicate observations, and that such variability had not been observed.

-Kemp reviewed a number of discrete stochastic models based on the negative binomial, Neyman type A, and Polya–Aeppli distributions that with suitable adjustment of parameters could produce a variance to mean power law.
-Kemp, however, did not explain the parameterizations of his models in mechanistic terms.
+Adrienne W. Kemp reviewed a number of discrete stochastic models based on the negative binomial, Neyman type A, and Polya–Aeppli distributions that with suitable adjustment of parameters could produce a variance to mean power law.
+Kemp, however, did not explain the parameterizations of her models in mechanistic terms.
 Other relatively abstract models for Taylor's law followed.

 Statistical concerns were raised regarding Taylor's law, based on the difficulty with real data in distinguishing between Taylor's law and other variance to mean functions, as well the inaccuracy of standard regression methods.

 Taylor's law has been applied to time series data, and Perry showed, using simulations, that chaos theory could yield Taylor's law.